Mehdi-MJ/PortfolioOptiPy/README.md

 Do not hesitate to contact me concerning any bugs or improvement suggestions.

 Please note that you need to install the required dependencies to be able to run the app (see dependencies.txt)

+How to use the app :

+Download PortfolioOpti.Py

+On your terminal :
+Navigate to the location of the script.
+Make sure you have all the dependencies (You can use : pip install -r requirements.txt)

+Run : streamlit run PortfolioOpti.py